Admin |

-Ceri has always had an interest in SEND, since she started her teaching career 18 years ago.
+Ceri Matty has always had an interest in SEND, since she started her teaching career 18 years ago.
 It became more profound when her son was born in 2008 and as he started his school journey, his SEND needs became clear.
 He has had an EHCP since Year 2 (now in Year 9) and a diagnosis of ASD.
-His journey, as well as Ceri’s own teaching, led her progressively into more depth in the study of SEND.
-This enabled her to better meet her students’ needs in class as well as ensure her son gets the very best support from his school.

 What made you choose the Real Training course over other options?

-As a full-time middle leader (not the named SENCO) and parent of 2, Real Training was the obvious choice for me.
-The delivery solely online meant that I could work flexibly around my work/life, whilst still achieving the same accreditation as a course that had face to face delivery.
+As a full-time middle leader (not the named SENCO) and a parent of two, Real Training was the obvious choice for me.
+The delivery solely online meant that I could work flexibly around my work/life, whilst still achieving the same accreditation as a course that had face-to-face delivery.
 It came highly recommended on SEND teaching support groups I follow.
-The use of the online network, whereby you can share your thoughts, ask questions and offer support was fantastic and I actively encourage
+The use of the online network, whereby you can share your thoughts, ask questions and offer support was fantastic and I actively encourage anyone using Real Training to utilise it.

 What was your experience of learning with Real Training?

-When I initially started, the course felt overwhelming.
-However, after reading advice from other delegates I quickly found that the organisation of the course and units were incredibly well structured.
-This was because the structure allowed me to work at my own pace and equally provided lots of links to online resources, articles and relevant legislation etc. My tutor was fantastic, available for email or telephone support when required and checked in when I had not logged in for a couple of weeks to see if I needed support.
+My tutor was fantastic, available for email or telephone support when required, and checked in when I had not logged in for a couple of weeks to see if I needed support.
 The course, once you get through the initial introduction unit, is incredibly easy to navigate.
 Tasks are progressive and provide a great mix of theory and practical opportunity.
 Strand 2 and 3, take time as you have to plan, implement and review projects within your setting, so I actively encourage delegates to look at these relatively early to plan into your year of study.
-As I work full time, I found it easiest to keep the actual assignment write-ups to the school holidays and use my face to face time to enhance my practical skills within the workplace.
+As I work full time, I found it easiest to keep the actual assignment write-ups to the school holidays and use my face-to-face time to enhance my practical skills within the workplace.

 How has the course helped make an impact at school?